Ever wondered why people queue outside Apple stores like it’s a concert?

 Remember the “Get a Mac” campaign?

 They also rely on sleek visuals and minimalism in their messaging.
 No loud banners.
 No cluttered graphics.
 Just the product and its beauty.
-This quiet confidence is why Apple marketing strategy stands out.
+This quiet confidence is why the marketing strategy of Apple stands out.

 Product Innovation and Design